 When I was in high school I wanted to be a lawyer.
-I wanted to help someone, be an advocate for those whose voices were virtually non existent, fight the good fight as they say!
+I wanted to help someone.
+Be an advocate for those whose voices were virtually non existent.
+Fight the good fight as they say!
 In college I began my studies in pre-law which morphed into political science which morphed even further into public administration.
 I'm not exactly sure when I decided becoming an attorney wasn't right for me, but at some point I did.
 It was a gradual process that ended with me joining the ranks of "Corporate America".
-The truth is I never truly felt satisified.
+The truth is I never truly felt satisfied with either choice.
 I enjoyed creating things, making things, reinventing things.
 The heart of artist and maker lay hidden behind suits and a computer.

 Enter adulthood... marriage, work, our first home, a career, moving, building a house... and the ache to become parents.
 It was an insane roller coaster ride with extraordinary highs and heartbreaking lows.
 The ache to become a mom grew with every passing year.
 The reality is infertility can sink you if you aren't careful.
 You have to fight with yourself for yourself on a daily basis.
 You constantly tell yourself you are more than a flawed body incapable of procreation.
 Some days you win.
 Other days you question who you are and if you will ever be worthy.
 Failure weighs heavy on your heart and slowly you change.
 Arts and crafts became a life line for me, something cathartic to funnel my hopes and dreams along with the heavy yoke of anger and disappointment.